Clipboard sync between any devices

 Send a file from your desktop to your phone without a cable

 Transferring a photo or document from a desktop to a phone usually means emailing it, using a cloud drive, or plugging in a USB cable.
-Clipcroft does it over Wi-Fi or mobile data in a few seconds.
+Clipcroft does it over Wi-Fi or mobile data — drop the file and it starts transferring to your phone right away.
+The same flow works between any two devices, in any direction.

 Transfer files without uploading to cloud storage